mlin/GenomicSQLite/docs/guide.md

 Given a two-bit-encoded BLOB value, decode the nucleotide sequence as uppercased TEXT, with `T`'s for `twobit_dna()` and `U`'s for `twobit_rna()`.
 Given a TEXT value, pass it through unchanged.
 Given NULL, return NULL.
 Any other first input is an error.

-The optional `Y` and `Z` arguments can be used to compute [`substr(twobit_dna(X),Y,Z)`](https://sqlite.org/lang_corefunc.html#substr) more efficiently, without decoding the whole sequence.
-Unfortunately however, [SQLite internals](https://sqlite.org/forum/forumpost/756c1a1e48?t=h) make this operation still liable to use time & memory proportional to the full length of X, not Z. If frequent random access into long sequences is needed, then consider splitting them across multiple rows.
+The optional `Y` and `Z` arguments can be used to compute [`substr(twobit_dna(X),Y,Z)`](https://sqlite.org/lang_corefunc.html#substr) more efficiently, without decoding the whole sequence. <small>Unfortunately however, [SQLite internals](https://sqlite.org/forum/forumpost/756c1a1e48?t=h) make this operation still liable to use time & memory proportional to the full length of X, not Z. If frequent random access into long sequences is needed, then consider splitting them across multiple rows.</small>

 Take care to only use BLOBs originally produced by `nucleotides_twobit()`, as other BLOBs may decode to spurious nucleotide sequences.
 If you `SELECT twobit_dna(C) FROM some_table` on a column with mixed BLOB and TEXT values as suggested above, note that the results actually stored as TEXT preserve their case and T/U letters, unlike decoded BLOBs.

-**↪ Two-bit sequence length**
+*Length:*

 === "SQL"
     ``` sql